-Q13: Is there any GST implication on motor vehicle driven by a Singaporean entering Malaysia through Tambak Johor for a one month stay in Malaysia?
+Q15: Is there any GST implication on motor vehicle driven by a Singaporean entering Malaysia through Tambak Johor for a one month stay in Malaysia?

-A13: The car is exempted from custom duty under item 21 of Customs Duties (Exemption) Order 1988 if it has been registered or licensed in any foreign country.
-Similarly, a relief for GST is given under item xx of the Goods and

-Services Tax (Relief) Order 20XX subject to any conditions that the Director General may deem fit to impose.
+A15: The car is exempted from custom duty under Item 21 of Customs Duties (Exemption) Order 1988 if it has been registered or licensed in any foreign country.
+Similarly, a relief for GST is given under Item 11 of the Goods and Services Tax (Relief) Order 2014 subject to any conditions that the Director General may deem fit to impose.

-Q14: What is the GST treatment on imported trade samples?
+Q16: What is the GST treatment on imported production samples?